Install Confluent Platform using Systemd on Ubuntu and Debian¶

 With this installation method, you connect to every node manually to run the Confluent Platform installation commands.

 You must complete these steps for each node in your cluster.

-- Before installing Confluent Platform, your environment must have the following software and hardware requirements.
+Before installing Confluent Platform, your environment must meet the prerequisites as described in software and hardware requirements.